MarekSzadkowski/Fixed-Assets-Register/README.md

 ATM the program does its purpose, there are however some issues related to new fields added to workbook, therefore all tests related to Pydantic will fail now.

+register.models.py, line 22: COMMITTEE - it is defined but not used anywhere - its usability is questionable ATM.

 If you happen to find a bug please fil free to file it through Issue button above.

 ### Tweaking the program